 06 of 07

-Traditionally, chruściki, fried pastries are also known as chrust faworki, which means "pastry twigs," are associated with the pre-Lenten feasting of Shrove Tuesday when another fried dessert, pączki (see below), also known as Polish bismarks or doughnuts, are served.
+Traditionally, chruściki, fried pastries are also known as chrust faworki, which means "pastry twigs," is associated with the pre-Lenten feasting of Shrove Tuesday when another fried dessert, pączki (see below), also known as Polish bismarks or doughnuts, are served.
 But they both also show up for special celebrations, weddings and other holidays like Easter.

 07 of 07